-What is the cost of owning a swimming pool beyond the initial installation?
+What is the cost of owning a swimming pool in Phoenix beyond the initial installation?
 As with any major investment, there is the upfront cost and then there are the upkeep, maintenance, and repair costs associated with ownership.
 You might call these "lifecycle costs."
 A swimming pool, like most things, will not last forever.
 But if you maintain your pool, keep the water chemistry balanced, and do some routine preventative upkeep, your swimming pool will provide years of trouble-free fun, enjoyment, and memories.

-What Are the Long-Term Costs of Owning a Pool?
+Long-Term Costs of Owning a Pool

 Kevin Woodhurst, a professional pool builder in Phoenix, looks at what it costs to maintain an existing pool.
 First, nearly every pool is different, he says.
 Some pools are tunable, meaning they can be adjusted to find each pool's sweet spot, that perfect combination of good flow, little restriction, quiet pump performance, and low energy consumption.
 If the builder constructed it without the necessary adjustment capabilities, you have fewer choices.